mindadeepam/deep-learning/awesome-papers/clip.md

 ## Zero shot classification

 Q. How to go from a model that predicts text to a zero-shot classifier?
--> If we have a model that can predict text (ie return probability scores) given an image, we can use these prob scores to compare (cosine similarity) with any labels (dog, cat, none). the one with the max score is the predicted label. this way, a feature representer of an image that somehow gives values that map to words can be used as zero-shot classifiers to classify among any unseen labels too.
+-> If we have a model that can predict text, ie return probability scores given an image, we can use these prob scores to compare (cosine similarity) with any labels (dog, cat, none). the one with the max score is the predicted label. this way, a feature representer of an image that somehow gives values that map to words can be used as zero-shot classifiers to classify among any unseen labels too.

 (Since the labels we give during zero shot are like prompts, this invites prompt engineering!)
 <br>